Judd515/warplet-traders/QUICK_DEPLOY.md

 ## Troubleshooting
 If you encounter any issues:
 - **Frame not rendering**: Our solution works even without frame rendering since all data is in the cast text
-- **Frame detection issue**: If Warpcast doesn't detect the frame, the emoji-formatted cast text still looks great
+- **Frame detection issue**: Avoid using emojis in your share text as they may interfere with frame detection
+- **Emojis causing problems**: Try the clean-frame.html version which uses no emojis in the share text
 - **Buttons not working**: Check that your domain is correctly set in all references
 - **No data displayed**: Make sure your API keys are set correctly in Vercel
 - **SVG not loading**: Try using a different browser or clearing your cache